oceanprotocol/provider/deployment/README.md

-confirm provider service is accessible on `localhost` port 8030/tcp:
+confirm that provider service is accessible on `localhost` port 8030/tcp:

 ```shell
 $ curl localhost:8030